Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The number of Shared iFC set IDs retrieved from the HSS where the S-CSCF has no matching set of iFCs, indexed by time period.
 * The number of initial requests that had no matching iFCs to apply, indexed by time period.
 * The number of initial requests that attempted to use Default iFCs but had no matching ones, indexed by time period.
+* The number of requests rejected because an IMPU was barred.

 ### Vellum statistics
 Vellum nodes provide the following statistics: